ezeeworld/B4S-Android-SDK/README.md

 ## Sample application

 A sample application is included in the `sample-eclipse` and `sample-gradle` directories of this repo.
 They show, as described above, how to set up the SDK and they include some optional optimalizations, such as enabling debuggin (in `SampleApplication`) and foreground notification popup support (in `LaunchActivity`).
-Note that it will not run correctly until the application ID has been replaced from `MY-APP-ID` to your unique ID as provided by Ezeeworld.
+Note that it will not run correctly until the application ID has been replaced from `MY-APP-ID` to your unique application ID.
+You can generate an application ID for each of your applications with 'B4S Manager' application.

 ## Copyright